 The agent is familiar with how the area is going to develop, over the next few years

-Any property agent worth her salt will be familiar with the Urban Redevelopment Authority’s master plan – that’s practically the bible of the real estate industry in Singapore.
+Any property agent worth her salt will be familiar with the URA Master Plan – that’s practically the bible of the real estate industry in Singapore.

 The master plan forecasts developments in the area, ranging from re-zoning laws, to plans for upcoming train stations, malls, industrial parks, etc. A good property agent should be able to explain these details.